-The academic year of 2019/20 has proved to be one of the most challenging periods of time that the school has faced for many years.
-Nobody could have predicted the impact of the COVID-19 pandemic and the national lockdown that followed.
+The academic year of 2020/21 has again proved to be one of the most challenging periods of time that the school has faced for many years.
+Nobody could have predicted the impact of the Covid-19 pandemic on education and the implications for our young people.

-During the lockdown the academy remained open for the children of key workers and for those where safeguarding was a concern.
-Numbers were initially small but over the summer term they grew to approximately 50 students.
-A full programme of education was established for this cohort of students and we are indebted to the staff that remained in school to ensure this provision was both safe, enjoyable and of real educational value.
+During the lockdown in the Spring Term of 2021 the academy remained open for the children of key workers and for those where safeguarding was a concern.
+A full programme of education was established for this cohort of students.

-Remote learning was established for all of our remaining students.
-This understandably created a range of challenges and staff worked incredibly hard to provide a meaningful and impactful educational experience.
-Close to one hundred laptops were loaned out to families to support them with access to remote learning where difficulties were being experienced.
+Remote learning was provided for all of our remaining students and staff worked incredibly hard to provide a meaningful and impactful educational experience in line with the timetable and the curriculum.
+Laptops were loaned out to families to support them with access to remote learning where difficulties were being experienced to ensure that no child missed out.